-Although both the components and the combined solutions of EAS are still under development, components of EAS have already been used for a paid customer trial and pilot deployments.
-We have not yet derived any significant recurring revenues from EAS but began marketing EAS to customers in 2022.
+Although both the components and the combined solutions of EAS are still under development, we have EAS licenses with paying customers and have piloted EAS for paid customer trial and pilot deployments.
+We have not yet derived any significant recurring revenues from EAS but began marketing EAS to customers in 2022 with our first, paid commercial deployment commencing in the first quarter of 2023.
 We expect EAS to continually be developed and enhanced according to evolving customer needs, which will take place concurrently while other completed features of EAS are commercialized.
-We expect annual R&D expenditures in the foreseeable future to equal or exceed that of 2020 and 2021.
-We also expect that limited paid pilot deployments in 2023 will offset some of the ongoing R&D costs of continually developing EAS.
+We expect annual R&D expenditures in the foreseeable future to exceed that of 2023.
+We also had limited paid deployments in 2023 that offset some of the ongoing R&D costs of continually developing EAS.
 We target scaled deployments to begin in 2024.

 Our go-to-market strategy is to acquire new customers that use industrial vehicles in their mission-critical and daily operations by (a) leveraging the relationships and existing customers of our network of strategic partners, (b) bringing AV capabilities to industrial vehicles as a software service provider, and (c) executing a robust in-house sales and marketing effort to nurture a pipeline of industrial organizations.
 Our focus is on acquiring new customers who are either looking (a) to embed our technology into their vehicle product roadmaps or (b) to apply autonomy to existing fleets with our vehicle retrofits.
-In turn, our customers are any organizations that could utilize our EAS solution, including original equipment manufacturers ("OEMs") that supply industrial vehicles, end customers that operate their own industrial vehicles, or service providers that operate industrial vehicles for end customers.
+In turn, our customers are any organizations that could utilize our EAS solution, including OEMs that supply industrial vehicles, end customers that operate their own industrial vehicles, or service providers that operate industrial vehicles for end customers.

 As OEMs and leading industrial vehicle users seek to increase productivity, reinforce safer working environments, and scale their operations, we believe we are uniquely positioned to deliver a dynamic autonomy solution via our EAS to a wide variety of industrial uses.
 Our long-term vision is for EAS to become a universal autonomous driving solution with minimal marginal cost for companies to adopt new vehicles and expand their autonomous fleets across new deployments.
-We have already deployed DriveMod software on more than 10 different vehicle form factors that range from stockchasers and stand-on floor scrubbers to 14-seat shuttles and 5-meter-long cargo vehicles demonstrating the extensibility of our AV building blocks.
-These deployments were prototypes or part of proof-of-concept projects.
-Of these deployments, two were at customer sites.
-For one deployment we were paid \$166,000 and the other was part of our normal R&D activities.
+We have already deployed DriveMod software on more than 10 different vehicle form factors that range from stockchasers and forklifts to 14-seat shuttles and 5-meter-long cargo vehicles demonstrating the extensibility of our AV building blocks.